HarshvardhanPatil13/Job-Portal-MongoDb/README.md

 cd Job-Portal-MongoDb
 ```

-2. **Configure MongoDB Atlas connection**
+### 🔧 Step 2: Configure MongoDB Atlas connection

-Edit src/main/resources/application.properties and update the URI as shown above.
+Edit src/main/resources/application.properties and paste your updated MongoDB URI and database name.

-3. **Run the application**
+### ▶️ Step 3: Run the application
 Using Maven:
 mvn spring-boot:run
-Or using your IDE's Run (▶️) button.
+Or run directly using your IDE’s Run (▶️) button.